jlricon/NewtonRaphson/README.md

 # NRaphson
-This is a code to calculate solutions to nonlinear equations in multiple variables using the Newton-Raphson algorithm It uses matrix/vector classes to make the main function more readable, and uses an iterative algorithm to calculate matrix inverses.
+This is a code to calculate solutions to nonlinear equations in multiple variables using the Newton-Raphson algorithm.

+It uses matrix/vector classes to make the main function more readable, and uses an iterative algorithm to calculate matrix inverses.

 ## TODO